 - If there is a threaded lock ring supplied, use it.
 Presta valves invariably use a lock ring whilst it is common for Schrader valves to not use one.

 - Use the right length of valve.
 If the valve is too short you may have trouble getting your pump on!
-Typical Presta valve lengths are 36, 42, 52 and 60mm although precise lengths can vary from different manufacturers.
+Typical Presta valve lengths are 36, 42, 52, 60 and 80mm although precise lengths can vary from different manufacturers.
+Valve extenders can be fitted to cope with deep section rims.

 - Note the maximum recommended pressure as marked on the tyre sidewall when inflating your tyres.
 Use a pressure gauge or a pump with one fitted.
 Under inflated tyres may result in damage to your rims and an increased likelihood of punctures and tyre wall damage.